S3623483/MiniNet_Assignment_2/README.md

 Once these commands have been executed, the MiniNet GUI should open and you are free to explore the social network.
 Please see [Walkthrough](#walkthrough) for a step-by-step guide to using my MiniNet application.

+### Class Diagram

+This is included in my submission as a separate file.

+### Exceptions

+We have created thirteen exceptions to be thrown, caught and handled throughout our application.
+These exception include __***all***__ of those specified in the assignment specification.

+However, we do note that the `NoSuchAgeException` was never used in the application.
+This is because we used a `Spinner` object containing numbers from 0 to 150 (inclusive) from which the user would select the age of the new member.
+Furthermore, the `Spinner` had its initial value set to 0.
+Therefore, it is not possible for the user to enter an invalid age (`age < 0` or `age > 150`) when adding a new member to MiniNet.

 ### Walkthrough
 Following are screenshots and explanation on how to navigate around my MiniNet Application.